songlab-cal/flinty/README.md

 - [Exchangeability and the World Values Survey](https://alanaw1.github.io/flintyR/articles/wvs.html)

 Please feel free to use these tutorials for research or teaching purposes.
 We welcome any feedback or suggestions that will help make our work more accessible.

+## Manuscript

+The Supplementary Information file to our main text contains technical proofs that may be of interest to the reader.
+We have made it available in the **manuscript** subdirectory.